 How well can your call center agents respond to challenging situations?

-Preparing for worst-case scenarios allow agents to learn how to respond to customers the right way.
+Preparing for worst-case scenarios allows agents to learn how to respond to customers the right way.
 During these moments, it’s even more crucial to show customers that your reps can handle difficult issues effectively.

 When agents recite scripted lines, conversations become lifeless and dull, which is the last thing customers want.
 Instead of scripts, semi-structured but flexible responses are more useful.
 They allow reps to respond intelligently without having to shun their unique communication style.

-1. Transferring a customer
+Transferring a Customer

 No customer likes being passed from agent to agent or from one department to another, but there are instances when you have to do this to better help them.
 In these cases, be considerate and tactful.

 Sir/Ma’am, I’m sorry but I have to transfer this call to Department B.

 Hello, [name of caller]!
 Let’s work on this issue right away.
 I’m going to transfer you to Department B. They’re specialists on these types of issues, so I’m confident they can give you great advice.

 Letting customers know specifically why the call is being transferred is more reassuring than a vague response.